Here’s a checklist of the main things you need to do before applying to us for authorisation.

 - experience your customer will have of your business from day one

 - details of your intended investment strategies, fee and remuneration policies, governance framework and key personnel

 - experience your firm's principals have in the regulated activities you want to carry on

-- employment background, experience and relevant qualifications of each person performing a ‘significant-influence function’ and how this will help them
+- employment background, experience and relevant qualifications of each person performing a controlled or senior management function and how this will help them

 - analysis of key conduct risks